 When you play a board game with other people, (hopefully) your goal is to bring you guys closer together.
 It’s not fun being all alone in a corner, trying to figure out the solution to the puzzle.
 Or even worse, make you do nothing at all, just waiting for your turn.
 No, you want to be out there with the rest, fighting for spots on the board, role-playing, bargaining, cooperating, obstructing, and socializing.

 A lot of this comes directly from game elements and the best games know how to induce it.
 In Camel Up, you’ll be on the edge of your seat, cheering for certain camels, even though it’s not even your turn.
 But because you’ve invested your resources before, the game has kept you engaged.

-The worst the game can do is have a very complex player turn that can, in some cases, take 10 minutes, while at the same time have just a tiny element of hidden information (or the board changes too much before it’s your turn), that prevents you from planning your moves in advance.
+The worst the game can do is have a very complex player turn that can, in some cases, take 10 minutes, while at the same time having just enough hidden information (or the board changes just enough before it’s your turn) to prevents you from planning your moves in advance.
 Some heavy euros suffer from this – it’s no fun twiddling your thumbs for 20 minutes to only be “allowed” to think about your moves when it’s your turn.